-Action Plan Action Theme Potential Impact Ownership Measurement Tennant Creek ser arrival and welcon Ensure the exist funding for entrestatements and street improver planned in a war is considerate, sensitive and in to Aboriginal cuand as a commodevelopment processing and build capace all parts of the community, espective the Traditional Owners.
-As part of this investment concensivening the Davidson Walk through a water area, improved plantings and a wifi hotspot will an attractive but the main street centre of town, would be an immoderately strong and drive demand for locus services - as we improving livea for the locals connect a divided community. y main lents is y that lents is y that undertaking improvement works.
-Ilture linity oject age lity in lecially ecially limproved visitor experience, number of visitors and length of stay.
+Action Plan Themes Action Potential Impact Ownership Measurement Infrastructure Tennant Creek sense of arrival and welcome • Ensure the existing funding for entry statements and main street improvements is planned in a way that is considerate, sensitive and inclusive to Aboriginal culture and as a community development project designed to engage and build capacity in all parts of the community, especially the Traditional Owners. • As part of this investment consider enlivening the Davidson Walk space through a water play area, improved shade plantings and a free wifi hotspot will create an attractive hub on the main street in the centre of town.
+This would be an important catalyst to encourage more visitors to stop in town and drive demand for local services - as well as improving liveability for the locals Opportunity to connect a divided community.
+Improved employment undertaking improvement works.
+Improved visitor experience, number of visitors and length of stay.
 Improved employment Improved turnover for stores with more visitors stopping Reduced negative perceptions.
 Greater community acceptance of improvements with less vandalism of new installations.
-In las Council Julalikari Aboriginal Corporation.
+Council Julalikari Aboriginal Corporation.
 Traditional owners.
-Patta Aboriginal Corporation. ✓ Number of visitors stopping and staying overnight.
+Patta Aboriginal Corporation.
+Number of visitors stopping and staying overnight.
+Include 'cool down' water feature and increase shade in Davidson Walk to create an attractive main street plaza with good connections to the upgraded Purkiss Park.
+Ensure a direct connection into Purkiss Park from Davidson Street to ease connection between the park and Paterson Street for both visitors and locals.
+Provide a free wifi hotspot at Davidson Walk to attract visitors to the improved facility